 Dylan, who has not had any solid food in the past two years due to his digestive issues, has stayed at CHLA for as long as six months and when he is not inpatient, he makes daily visits to the outpatient towers.
 “He is usually in a lot of pain from kidney stones,” says Dylan’s mother, Kapka Prunty.
 “It takes three months to a year for someone to develop a kidney stone.
 Dylan makes them sometimes in minutes, hours, days.
 He can pass up to 100 kidney stones a day.”

 “It [LEGO Bricks] has helped distract from the pain.
 It’s like, the best pain medicine,” says Dylan.

 Dylan also had his spirits lifted with a little help from Chris Pratt.
 The actor recently visited the hospital and put on his Star Lord costume to cheer up the kids, and took some time to recite lines from Dylan’s favorite movie, The Lego Movie.

-See more pictures of this awesome mech after the break.
+See more pictures and video of Dylan reciting lines with Pratt after the break.